garrettWinter/javascript-code-quiz/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-    - To build a webpage that will quiz the users knowledge of basic JavaScript, and that will hopefuly teach them something as well.
+    - To build a webpage that will quiz the users knowledge of basic JavaScript, and that will hopefully teach them something as well.
 - Why did you build this project?
     - To showcase my expanding knowledge and JavaScript, HTML and CSS.
 - What did you learn?
     - How to better define functions.
-    - How to store and retreave data from local storage.
+    - How to store and retrieve data from local storage.
     - A stronger understanding of event triggers work
-    - How to modify content elments using JavaScript.
+    - How to modify content elements using JavaScript.

 ## Table of Contents